FP&A should guide all significant decisions a company makes.

 And so on.

-Analysts use methods like predictive planning, driver-based planning, and multi-scenario planning.
-Regardless of the technique, analysts must collaborate with every department when planning—silos are not helpful.
+Financial analysts use methods like predictive analytics, driver-based planning, and multi-scenario planning to anticipate future performance.
+Regardless of the technique, analysts must collaborate with business leaders across every department when planning—silos are not helpful.

-Now that the FP&A team has a clear view of their data, it's up to them to estimate the expenses needed to execute the corporate plan based on the revenue from the strategic plan.
+Now that the FP&A team has a clear view of their data, it's up to them to estimate the capital expenditures needed to execute the corporate financial planning based on the revenue from the strategic plan and actual performance.
 This is called the budget.

-FP&A teams develop expense budgets for each department, leading to an overall master budget for the entire company.
+FP&A teams develop expense budgets for the senior executives in each department, leading to an overall master budget for the entire company.

 4. Performance monitoring and analytics